Blueberry Mint Cosmo Cocktail

 Thank you Chris!

 Mmmm!
-Looks so fresh and delicious!
+This was so fresh and delicious!
 I’m afraid it’s that kind of drink I could drink like fruit juice and get tipsy, hic! 🙂

 Made this tonight, but I forgot to pick up the juice, so I used some cranberry concentrate (mixed w water) as a sub.
 It was great!